simonzhang00/ripser-plusplus/README.md

 The only undefined preprocessor directive by default that may improve performance on certain datasets is `ASSEMBLE_REDUCTION_SUBMATRIX`.
 On certain datasets, especially those where submatrix reduction takes up a large amount of time, the reduction submatrix for submatrix reduction lowers the number of column additions compared to oblivious submatrix reduction at the cost of the overhead of keeping track of the reduction submatrix.
 However, for most of the datasets we tested on, there is no need to adjust the preprocessor directives for performance.

-The following preprocessor directives are defined by default and may be turned off by manually commenting them out in the code:
+The following preprocessor directives are defined and may be turned off by manually commenting them out in the code:
 - `PRINT_PERSISTENCE_PAIRS`: prints out the persistence pairs to stdout.
 - `COUNTING`: prints to stderr the count of different types of columns.
 - `PROFILING`: prints to stderr the timing in seconds of different components of computation as well as total GPU memory usage.